-By Theresa Harding
+By Theresa Harding (updated 11/3/19)

 Did it ever occur to you that your diet is the culprit to your body aches and pains?
-If you knew that some of the reasons we experience pain and inflammation is because of our food choices, you might want to reconsider your diet plan.
+If you knew that some of the reasons we experience pain and inflammation are because of our food choices, you might want to reconsider your diet plan.

 Your immune system becomes activated when your body recognizes anything that is foreign—such as an invading microbe, plant pollen, or chemical.
 This often triggers a process called inflammation.

 Inflammation is a totally normal bodily function.
 It is generally triggered by the immune system when it recognizes an invader or damage to tissue that must be kept under control.
 The immune system stimulates different cells and proteins—like white blood cells—to help eliminate the threat of an outside invader and repair any damaged tissue.

 Interestingly, the foods you eat can have a major effect on inflammation in your body.
-Low inflammatory foods is best.
+Low inflammatory foods are best.
 Some foods are notorious for promoting inflammation.
 Consider minimizing to a low inflammatory diet or cutting these out completely.

 The Anti-Inflammatory Diet is not a diet in the popular since – it is not intended as a weight-loss program (although people can and do lose weight on it), nor is the Anti-Inflammatory Diet an eating plan to stay on for a limited period of time.
 Rather, it is the way of selecting and preparing anti-inflammatory foods based on scientific knowledge of how they can help your body maintain optimum health.

 Inflammation can occur in response to many triggers.
 Some of these you can’t do much about, such as pollution, injury or sickness.
 However, you have much more control over the foods and beverages you choose to eat and drink.

 To stay as healthy as possible, keep inflammation down by minimizing your consumption of foods that trigger it.
 Though diet is important, it’s not the only factor.
 Quality and duration of sleep and other lifestyle factors can have a direct impact on inflammation.

-Overall, to avoid issues with chronic inflammation, make it your mission to achieve a healthy, low inflammatory diet, maintain a healthy weight, get adequate sleep and engage in a regular physical activity.
+Overall, to avoid issues with chronic inflammation, make it your mission to achieve a healthy, low inflammatory diet, maintain a healthy weight, get adequate sleep and engage in regular physical activity.

 Have you experienced any symptoms of pain due to inflammation?
 What methods are you using to heal the pain?

 Healthy Living isn't difficult.
 It requires an ongoing lifestyle change with patience and an open mind.
 I teach this mindset all the time.
-After 11 years of transitioning from an unhealthy lifestyle to a pain-free one, I think it's important to share my knowledge and research with those who are ready to make that shift in their health and wellness.
+After 14 years of transitioning from an unhealthy lifestyle to a pain-free one, I think it's important to share my knowledge and research with those who are ready to make that shift in their health and wellness.